Baylor > Welcome > Graduate > PhD Requirements

 The Graduate Faculty expects all graduate students pursuing the Doctor of Philosophy degree to take part in the entire spectrum of professional activities: teaching, service to the department and/or to the University, attending conferences, presenting papers at conferences, and submitting essays for publication.

 The student will present an acceptable dissertation in the field of his/her major study area.
 The dissertation must give evidence that the student has pursued a program of research, the results of which reveal both superior stylistic and research competence, and offer a significant contribution to knowledge.
-The standard for a dissertation in English has always been book-length; anything below about 225 pages will be insubstantial compared to other dissertations, while anything over 350 pages may suggest an inability to focus on a topic sufficiently and may also take too long to write.
+Dissertations will ordinarily range between 250 and 350 pages; however, some types of dissertations–such as editions or bibliographies–may need to be considerably longer.
+In any case, 225 pages should be considered the minimum acceptable length.
 The dissertation director should ensure that the student adheres to these page requirements; moreover, the Graduate Program Director will not approve dissertations that fall substantially outside this page range.
 Work on the dissertation should begin in the preliminary state as early in the academic career as possible, but formally it should begin when the student has completed the preliminary examination.
 At this time the Dissertation Committee will work closely with the student in approving the topic and directing the research to its conclusion.
 A prospectus must be approved by the Dissertation Committee, with copies sent to the Graduate Program Director and the Chair of the department.
 For the formal requirements regarding the dissertation, including the deadlines for the submission of the manuscript, the technical requirements of the manuscript (see the most recent edition of the MLA Handbook; Macintosh Palatino 12 point font or IBM Palisade 12 point font is required), the abstract, binding and microfilming costs, and research course requirements, see the Graduate School Guidelines available in the English Office.
 Students are reminded that the MLA Handbook was not designed to guide the construction of a dissertation; therefore the Graduate School specifications regarding preliminary pages, chapter format, and other dissertation-specific characteristics must be used in conjunction with the MLA guidelines.